IBSA World Games: 2015 IBSA World Games

-Venues were scattered around the city, including opening and closing ceremonies at the Jamsil Arena.
-About 1626 athletes competed from fifty-seven countries.
-The event motto was 'See with Passion, Run with Hope'.
-Mascots were Dari, Haechi and Suri.

 2019 IBSA World Games

 Nominations for the host nation for the 2019 IBSA World Games was called on 3 March 2017.
 It was not possible to find a host nation able to cater for all the sports.
 Instead the IBSA Goalball and Judo Paralympic Games qualifying tournaments were held in Fort Wayne, Indiana, United States of America in June–July 2019, in conjunction with the federation's four-yearly international general assembly.

 2023 IBSA World Games

-IBSA indicated it would commence searching for a host nation in the latter part of 2018.
-On 11 May 2020, the University of Birmingham, England was announced as the host city, for 18–27 August 2023, with the sports of judo, goalball, football, chess, tenpin bowling, shooting, and showdown.
+In May 2020, British Blind Sport and the University of Birmingham, England was announced as the host city, for 18–27 August 2023.
+There were ten sports, including goalball which was held in Coventry.

+2027 IBSA World Games

+The host nation was announced in November 2024 for Tashkent, under the auspices of the Uzbekistan National Paralympic Committee.